ChristopherGra/Requirement-Management-Tool/README.md

 - `Level -1 (External)` captures unmatched external parent IDs.
 - `Level 0 (<label>)` through `Level N (<label>)` capture ancestry by configured hierarchy level.
 - `TopLevel_Definition` captures the nearest ancestor definition available in the path.
-- The leaf requirement row also includes the full 18-column DOORS payload.
+- The leaf requirement row also includes the full 18-column standardised payload.

 Debug files are written when `debug = true` in the config or when `--debug` is passed: